Miner Overview

 - Miners that have passed challenge period will be eliminated for a drawdown that exceeds 10%.

-- Miners in main competition who fall below the top 25 will be observed under a probation period.
+- Miners in main competition who fall below the top 15 in each asset class will be observed under a probation period.

 - Miners in probation period have 30 days from time of demotion to be promoted back into main competition.